deggja/netfetch/README.md

 ## Netfetch score

-The `netfetch` tool provides a simple but accurate score at the end of each scan.
+The `netfetch` tool provides a basic score at the end of each scan.
 The score ranges from 1 to 42, with 1 being the lowest and 42 being the highest possible score.

-This score reflects the security posture of your Kubernetes namespaces based on network policies and pod coverage.
+This score reflects the security posture of your Kubernetes namespaces based on network policies and general policy coverage.
 If changes are made based on recommendations from the initial scan, rerunning `netfetch` will likely result in a higher score.

 ## Contribute
 You are welcome to contribute!